 A Credit Rating Check

 If your credit rating is low, potential lenders are less likely to approve you for loans or credits.
 Low credit ratings can also lead you to have higher than average interest rates, penalising you even more.
-The benefit to a higher credit rating is that you are more likely to be approved for mortgages, loans, and will be able to request lower interest rates based off your higher credit.
+The benefit to a higher credit rating is that you are more likely to be approved for mortgages, loans, and will be able to request lower interest rates based on your higher credit.

-If you haven’t given your own credit history a thought or even a glance, you might want to take a moment and give it a look.
+If you haven’t given your own credit history thought or even a glance, you might want to take a moment and give it a look.
 You’re entitled to a free copy of your credit history every twelve months from credit agencies like Veda, Dun, and Bradstreet.
-You will have to enter a few personal details and answer questions regarding your history, but it doesn’t take long and you can do it while you’re waiting for bus or train to arrive.
+You will have to enter a few personal details and answer questions regarding your history, but it doesn’t take long and you can do it while you’re waiting for a bus or train to arrive.